History of Las Vegas: 1829–1905: Origins

 A trade caravan of 60 men led by the Spanish merchant Antonio Armijo was charged with establishing a trade route to Los Angeles.
 By following the Pike and Smith routes through a tributary of the Colorado River they came upon the Las Vegas Valley, described by Smith as the best point to re-supply before going onto California.
 The travelers named the area Las Vegas, which is Spanish for the meadows, or "fertile plains", as noted by John C. Frémont, who traveled into the Las Vegas Valley on May 3, 1844 while it was still part of Mexico.

 Frémont was appointed by President John Tyler to lead a group of scientists, scouts, and spies for the United States Army Corps of Engineers, which was preparing for a possible war with Mexico.
 Upon arriving in the valley, they made camp at the Las Vegas Springs, establishing a clandestine fort there.
-A war with Mexico did occur, resulting in the region becoming United States territory.
+A war with Mexico occurred, resulting in the region becoming United States territory.
 The fort was used in later years by travelers, mountain men, hunters, and traders seeking shelter, but was never permanently inhabited.

 In 1855, William Bringhurst led a group of 29 Mormon missionaries from Utah to the Las Vegas Valley.
 The missionaries built a 150 foot square (46 m) adobe fort near a creek and used flood irrigation to water their crops.
 However, because of tensions rising among leaders of the small Mormon community, the summer heat and difficulty growing crops, the missionaries returned to Utah in 1857, abandoning the fort.
 (The remains of the fort are preserved in the Old Las Vegas Mormon Fort State Historic Park.)